 Note: This post shows the external features of the coop, for an internal view see my post on 100 Year Old Chicken Coop – INTERIOR.

 The enclosed part of this coop measures 12ft x 10ft.
 It has a door on both sides, under the tallest part of the roof.
-The coop is short, and built just tall enough that an average height person can walk through without stooping.
-At the tall end, the rafters are about 6′ from the floor, on she short end the rafters are just 2-3 feet above the floor.
-The shorter end can be a bit of a pain to clean, but the well thought out size means that with just a little stooping, a rake can reach the shortest end easily.
+The coop just tall enough that I, at 5’6″, can walk through without stooping.
+At the tall end, the rafters are about 6′ from the floor, on the short end the rafters are just 2-3 feet above the floor.
+The shorter end can be a bit of a pain to clean, but the well thought out size means that with a slight stoop, a rake can reach the shortest end easily.

+A bank barn is a style of old barn that’s built into a hill- so the flat foundation results in a partially buried barn.
+This coop seems to be the inverse of that- using the natural slope of the land to make one door to the coop ground level and the other elevated (just right to simple shove soiled bedding into a waiting wheelbarrow without any need to scoop or shovel).
 I discuss this further and show pictures on my post about the interior of my old chicken coop, but because my coop is built into a slope, the “back door” of my coop has a threshold that is roughly 18-24″ above the ground.
-This rise is perfect for parking a wheelbarrow under, allowing bedding cleanout to be a simple process of sweeping bedding into the waiting wheelbarrow below.
+This rise is perfect for parking a wheelbarrow under, allowing bedding clean out to be a simple process of sweeping bedding into the waiting wheelbarrow below.

 I think the smartest part of this vintage coop design is the outdoor run that is basically a large raised bed (like you’d find in a garden) with thick concrete sides.
-This design made the run easy to predator-proof and means mud and pooling water are never a problem in the chicken run- even heavy rains drain off immediately.
+This design made the run easy to predator-proof and means mud and puddles are never a problem in the chicken run- even heavy downpours drain off immediately.

-- Rather than standard concrete, a mixture of gravel was added to the concrete, saving the original builders money.
-(In my last old home, the builder used large rocks to stretch the concrete of the foundation)
+Rather than standard concrete, a mixture of gravel was added to the concrete, saving the original builders money and creating a foundation that endures.
+(In my last old home, the builder used large decorative rocks to stretch the concrete of the foundation, as was common practice then)

 Renovating my 100 Year Old Chicken Coop:

-When I bought Hawk Hill in late 2010 this coop was a rotting, leaking building used for storage- in fact the first bird I put inside escaped through a loose board in the siding!
-Since 2010 I’ve done lots of repairs and upgrades to make this coop a comfortable, renovated home for modern chickens.
+When I bought Hawk Hill in late 2010 this coop was a rotting, leaking building used for storage- in fact, the very first bird I put inside escaped through a loose board in the siding in what I’m sure was a very comical scene!
+Since from 2010-2015, I did lots of repairs and upgrades to make this coop a comfortable, renovated home for modern chickens.

 - I lined the walls in plywood to reinforce the aging outer siding and added insulation.

-- After adding interior plywood, I used expanding foam to fill gaps and cracks allowing cold air to enter in the winter.
+- After adding interior plywood, I used expanding foam to fill gaps and cracks that were creating drafts in the winter (read more about coop winterization here).

 - Adding Nesting boxes with reach-through doors from the outside

-- Building the run (atop the existing foundation- the original run was long rotted away)
+- Rebuilding the outdoor run atop the existing foundation (the original run was long rotted away)

 - Construction of ventilated doors for coop and run.